-India is on its way to be global leader in fisheries (Hindustan times, 13 September 2022)
+India is on its way to be global leader in fisheries

+(Hindustan times, 13 September 2022)

-Across the country the government scheme has got overwhelming responses from all states and UTs, and in the last two years, the department has sanctioned projects worth Rs.
+the Across country government scheme has got overwhelming responses from all states and UTs, and in the last two years, the department has sanctioned projects worth Rs.
 8562.72 crore for sectoral development.
 (Anshuman Poyrekar/ HT Photo)